vrabe/blog-cloud/README.md

 # Blog in Gatsby Cloud

-A experimental fork of my blog to test Gatsby Cloud.
+An experimental fork of my blog to test Gatsby Cloud.
 If sucess, I may move my blog to Gatsby Cloud!

 License: MIT (files under `content` directory are *not* included)